Why Is There Blood in My Cat’s Urine? Causes, Emergency Signs & What to Do

 2.6) Tumors (less common but possible)

-Bladder tumors are rare but more likely in older cats.
-Persistent blood in urine that doesn’t resolve needs investigation.
+Bladder tumors are not common, but they’re more likely in older cats.
+If blood in the urine keeps coming back or doesn’t improve, your vet may need to investigate further.

-3) FIC/UTI vs Blockage: how I tell the difference fast
+3) FIC/UTI vs Blockage: how to tell the difference fast

-Sign More likely FIC/UTI (inflammation/infection) More likely Blockage
+Sign More likely FIC/UTI (inflammation or infection) More likely Blockage

 Still producing urine?
-Yes, usually small amounts Little to none
+Usually yes, but often in small amounts Very little to none

 Pain level Mild to moderate Often severe